Marck/Modules/README.md

   - Modified version of gsearch.py by [Kromatic#0420](https://github.com/Devoxin)

 ## FAQ
-Q: Why are the files in utils?<br>
+Q: Why are the files in utils and cogs?<br>
 A: Because it's on the same location as xelA has them.